-What is not covered under the medical benefit
+13.15 What is not covered under the medical benefit

 This is a list of general exclusions.
 In some cases, a member's benefit plan may cover some of these services or have additional exclusions.
-Please call the Blue Cross NC Provider Line at 1-888-296-9790 or 1-336-774-5400 to verify benefit coverage.
+Please call the Blue Cross NC Provider Line at 1-888-296-9790 to verify benefit coverage.

-- Abortion: Any abortion which is considered illegal under laws which govern the state in which Blue Cross NC is licensed, and any abortion which is not covered by Medicare. - Acupuncture: Unless performed by Blue Cross NC-approved physician. - Allergy testing: Skin titration (RINKEL method); cytotoxicity testing (Bryan's test); MAST testing; urine auto-injections; subcutaneous or sublingual provocative and neutralization testing for allergies. - Behavioral disorders: Services, treatment or diagnostic testing related to behavioral (conduct) problems or behavioral training. - Chiropractic care: Except for manual manipulation of the spine for subluxation, x-rays ordered by a chiropractor to diagnose subluxation of the spine. - Circumcision: For non-medically indicated reasons after one (1) month of age. - Clinical trials: Services not covered under Original Medicare, and not covered by Blue Cross NC. - Custodial care: The provision of room and board, nursing care, and personal care designed to assist member in the activities of daily living; or such other care which is provided to member who, in the opinion of Blue Cross NC, has reached the maximum level of physical or mental function and will not make further significant improvement.
-Custodial care rendered in the home and adult day care facilities. - Dental services: All dental services, unless otherwise specified, including bridges, dentures, crowns, treatment for periodontal disease, dental root form implants, root canals, orthodontic appliances or any other treatment primarily to align teeth, appliances, orthognathic surgery (unless deemed medically necessary) or extraction of wisdom teeth except as provided in the member Certificate of Coverage; treatment for teeth which are chipped or broken from biting or chewing; and anesthesia for dental procedures, except as provided in the member Certificate of Coverage. - Foot care: Routine foot care including corn and callous removal; nail trimming; and other hygienic or maintenance care; cleaning, soaking and skin cream application for ambulatory and bed-confined patients unless covered by Original Medicare. - Hospice: Not covered by Blue Cross NC.
-A Medicare beneficiary with Medicare Part A, may elect Traditional Medicare hospice coverage (through Traditional Medicare, not Blue Cross NC) and can decide to keep Blue Medicare coverage for services not related to the terminal illness or elect Traditional Medicare coverage for everything by disenrolling from Blue Medicare.
-Claims for all hospice related services must be billed to Traditional Medicare, not Blue Cross NC.
+- Abortion: Any abortion which is considered illegal under laws which govern the state in which Blue Cross NC is licensed, and any abortion which is not covered by Medicare - Allergy testing: Skin titration (RINKEL method); cytotoxicity testing (Bryan's test); MAST testing; urine auto-injections; subcutaneous or sublingual provocative and neutralization testing for allergies - Chiropractic care: Except for manual manipulation of the spine for subluxation, and X-rays ordered by a chiropractor to diagnose subluxation of the spine - Circumcision: For non-medically indicated reasons after one (1) month of age - Clinical trials: Services not covered by Blue Cross NC - Custodial care: The provision of room and board, nursing care, and personal care designed to assist member in the activities of daily living; or such other care which is provided to member who, in the opinion of Blue Cross NC, has reached the maximum level of physical or mental function and will not make further significant improvement.
+This includes custodial care rendered in the home and adult day care facilities. - Dental services: All dental services, unless otherwise specified, including bridges, dentures, crowns, treatment for periodontal disease, dental root form implants, root canals, orthodontic appliances or any other treatment primarily to align teeth, appliances, orthognathic surgery (unless deemed medically necessary) or extraction of wisdom teeth except as provided in the member Evidence of Coverage; treatment for teeth which are chipped or broken from biting or chewing; and anesthesia for dental procedures, except as provided in the member Evidence of Coverage - Foot care: All routine foot care unless otherwise specified, including corn and callous removal; nail trimming; and other hygienic or maintenance care; cleaning, soaking and skin cream application for ambulatory and bed-confined patients unless covered by Original Medicare

+Hospice: Not covered by Blue Cross NC.
+A Medicare beneficiary with Medicare Part A may elect traditional Medicare hospice coverage (through traditional Medicare, not Blue Cross NC) and can decide to keep Blue Medicare coverage for services not related to the terminal illness, or elect traditional Medicare coverage for everything by disenrolling from Blue Medicare.
+Claims for all hospice-related services must be billed to traditional Medicare, not Blue Cross NC.

-Note: Even though Traditional Medicare covers the services related to the terminal illness, Blue Cross NC will provide the member with a listing of Medicare-certified hospice providers in their area.
+Note: Even though traditional Medicare covers the services related to the terminal illness, Blue Cross NC will provide the member with a listing of Medicare-certified hospice providers in their area.